HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

-In this article, we’ll discuss the ideal humidity and the problems associated with high and low humidity.
-We’ll also discuss how to increase humidity in a room and how to decrease humidity in a room.
+In this article, I’ll discuss the ideal humidity and the problems associated with high and low humidity.
+I’ll also discuss how to increase humidity in a room and how to decrease humidity in a room.

 Generally speaking, the humidity should be between 30-60% in your house.

-The ideal indoor humidity in the summer is about 40-60%.
+The ideal home indoor humidity level in the summer is 40-60%.

 By having indoor humidity levels at about 40-60% in the summer, you can ensure that your home will maintain a reasonable comfort level without causing health issues or damaging your home.

-The ideal indoor humidity in the winter is about 30-50%.
+The ideal home indoor humidity level in the winter is 30-50%.

 You can manage the humidity inside your house either passively or actively.
 Sealing off your house from external sources of humidity is one method of passive control.